Early Pathways to Career Success Program

 Summary

-The CWIMS-Early Pathways to Career Success program is a year-long program for new faculty, identifying as women, to elucidate early pathways of academic success.
-Skills training in advocating for yourself, education about key best practices for obtaining promotion and tenure, faculty resources for wellness, balance, and peer mentoring are shared, in addition to specific logistics related to human resources such as FMLA, disability, stop-the-clock, and others.
-The program consists of small cohorts that meet for 1.5 hrs monthly over one academic year starting in November (November-August).
-Meetings are typically held remotely over Zoom between 8-9:30am.
+The Center for Women In Medicine and Science / Building Interdisciplinary Research Careers in Women’s Health Early Pathways to Career Success is a year-long program for any new faculty members who are within the first three years of their appointment at the Medical School.
+This program elucidates early pathways of academic success by providing skills training in self-advocacy, education on best practices for obtaining promotion and tenure, and faculty resources related to wellness, work-life balance, and peer mentoring.
+It also covers important human resources logistics such as FMLA, disability, stop-the-clock policies, and more.
+The program consists of small cohorts that meet for 1.5 hours monthly over one academic year, starting in November (November-August).
+Meetings will generally be held remotely over Zoom between 8-9:30am on the second Wednesday of each month starting November 12th.

 Questions?
 Contact CWIMS at [email protected]